-BUSAN, 25 February 2015 – Synthesis of the latest model forecasts for March to August 2015 (MAMJJA) at the APEC Climate Center (APCC), located at Busan, Korea, indicates persistent positive anomaly across the tropical Pacific consistent with the weak El Niño.
-The forecasts for MAM 2015 show the positive temperature anomalies to prevail in the northern Hemisphere.
-Positive rainfall anomalies are expected in the central and eastern equatorial Pacific, while negative anomalies prevailing over the maritime continent.
-The forecasts for JJA 2015 suggest persistence of the weak El Niño conditions with above-normal rainfall in the equatorial Central Pacific.
+BUSAN, 25 March 2015 – Synthesis of the latest model forecasts for April to September 2015 (AMJJAS) at the APEC Climate Center (APCC), located at Busan, Korea, indicates persistent positive temperature anomaly across the tropical Pacific consistent with the weak El Niño.
+The forecasts for AMJ 2015 show the positive temperature anomalies to prevail in the globe.
+Positive rainfall anomalies are expected in the central and eastern equatorial Pacific, while negative anomalies prevailing over the maritime continent and Central America.
+The forecasts for JAS 2015 suggest persistence of the weak El Niño conditions with above-normal rainfall in the equatorial Central Pacific.
 Dry conditions may persist over the maritime continent and Central America.

 Temperature and Precipitation Outlook:

-The APCC forecast indicates that the positive temperature anomalies will prevail over the globe, with the strongest anomalies being expected over the Arctic, mid-latitude Eurasia and the western North Pacific.
-Negative temperature anomalies are expected in the subtropical western North Pacific, eastern North Atlantic and along the Antarctic coast.
-Above normal precipitation is expected in the central equatorial Pacific, eastern North Pacific, mid-latitude Eurasia, western North Atlantic and tropical Africa.
-Below normal precipitation is expected over the Maritime Continent and western North Pacific, eastern South Pacific, equatorial Atlantic and northern South America.
+The APCC forecast indicates that the positive temperature anomalies will prevail over much of the globe, with the strongest anomalies being expected over western Eurasia and the eastern North Pacific.
+A warm pattern broadly spans the low-latitude southern hemisphere, affecting southern Africa, the Indian Ocean, Australia, the equatorial Pacific, and the southern South Pacific and South Atlantic.
+Negative temperature anomalies are expected in the northern North Atlantic and along the Antarctic coast.
+Some parts of subtropical Pacific may experience cold and dry conditions.
+Above normal precipitation is expected in the tropical central Pacific north of the equator and central Africa as well, while anomalously dry conditions are expected over the Maritime Continent and Central America.

 2. Forecast for July - September 2015